 What do you not enjoy about living in the area?
 Why is that?
 Do you have friends in the area?
 Do you have other family members living in the area?
 What are your neighbours like?
 What does living here offer you and your family?
-Trial deed living here ener year and year railiny.
 What concerns you most about living here?